-- Questions or concerns about curriculum should be directed to the appropriate teacher, master teacher, or the Headmaster. - Questions or concerns about student conduct or discipline should be directed to the Dean of Students. - General questions regarding the school may be directed to the Office Manager or to the Headmaster. - If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.
+Questions or concerns about curriculum should be directed to the appropriate teacher, master teacher, or the Headmaster.

+Questions or concerns about student conduct or discipline should be directed to the appropriate Dean of Students.

+General questions regarding the school may be directed to the Office Manager.
+If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.